surifirstpin/biplus_documentation/docs/README.md

 ## Scalable

-From one users to many, Acubi scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection for increased redundancy and scope.
+Acubi scales seamlessly to meet your growing BI needs and progress to a new hardware easily or add more connection to increase redundancy and scope.

 ## Self-Serve